Digby Jones (musician)

 He is also the founder of Sublime Music in London, which producers and publishes music from other artists around the world.
-The company has music placed in popular films such as Tropic Thunder, trailers such as Madagascar, US TV shows including CSI, Greys Anatomy, Nip Tuck, Without A Trace, as well as commercials for clients such as Microsoft, Gap, Kenco, P&O, Chevrolet, E&J Gallo and Kia Cars.
+The company has music placed in popular films such as Tropic Thunder, trailers such as Madagascar, US TV shows including CSI, Grey's Anatomy, Nip Tuck, Without A Trace, as well as commercials for clients such as Microsoft, Gap, Kenco, P&O, Chevrolet, E&J Gallo and Kia.